tnguye27/CCDS/README.md

 - Add interaction terms between socioeconomic variables and metropolitan status.
 - Cluster standard errors at the county level to account for within-county correlation.
 - Conduct diagnostics for multicollinearity, heteroskedasticity, and serial correlation.

+## Progress Summary (Sprint 3)

+Sprint 3 focused on building, evaluating, and interpreting fixed-effects regression models to understand how socioeconomic factors relate to eviction filing rates across Maryland counties from 2000–2018.

+### Model Development
+Created log-transformed variables for income, poverty, crime, and eviction filing rate to stabilize variance and improve interpretability.
+Constructed a two-way fixed effects (county and year) regression model to control for unmeasured jurisdiction and year effects.
+Added a poverty × metropolitan interaction term to test whether socioeconomic effects differ between metropolitan and non-metropolitan jurisdictions.
+Implemented cluster-robust standard errors at the jurisdiction level to correct for heteroskedasticity and within-jurisdiction serial correlation.

+### Key Findings
+Crime rate (log_crime) is consistently a strong, statistically significant predictor of higher eviction filing rates.
+Percent white is also statistically significant, with higher white population share associated with lower eviction activity.
+Poverty, income, and rent burden are not statistically significant once fixed effects are included.
+The poverty × metropolitan interaction is not significant, indicating that poverty’s effect on evictions does not meaningfully differ between metropolitan and non-metropolitan jurisdictions in this dataset.
+Model fit is extremely high (R² ≈ 0.976), and coefficients are stable across specifications, suggesting robust associations but not causal effects.

+### Model Diagnostics & Validation
+Conducted assumption checks:
+Linearity: relationships appear approximately linear when visualized using scatterplots and smoothing lines.
+Normality: residuals show mild skew but approximate normality.
+Heteroskedasticity: mitigated through clustered standard errors.
+Independence: FE + clustering address within-cluster correlation.
+Checked multicollinearity using Pearson correlations and VIF: log_income and log_poverty show high correlation (–0.81), reducing interpretability of individual coefficients.

+### Interpretation & Limitations
+Models show strong associations, not causal effects.
+Internal validity limited by:
+Unmeasured confounders (landlord behavior, court efficiency, housing market tightness) Potential measurement error in crime and poverty data Possible reverse causality between crime, poverty, and evictions External validity is limited to Maryland counties during 2000–2018.